Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Setup of the Analysis

 We describe splitting the \LQD profit, enhanced with a suitable potential, in Section~\ref{s:splitting} and introduce useful quantities for bounding the profit assigned to a particular queue in Section~\ref{s:liveAndDying}.
 Then, in Section~\ref{sec:mapping}, we introduce the mapping of transmitted \LQD-extra packets to queues and derive a relation between the buffers of \LQD and of \OPT.
 Finally, we put the bounds together and optimize the value of $\rho$ in Section~\ref{sec:puttingItAllTogether}, which will yield our upper bound on the \LQD competitive ratio.
+Table~\ref{tab:glossary} in Appendix~\ref{sec:notations} provides a list of concepts and notation used throughout the paper, most of which are defined in the subsequent section.